(Kindergarten - 5th Grade)

 Mrs. Beth Carter is a graduate of Northwest Missouri State University with a Bachelor of Science in Elementary Education and completed the colloquy program at Concordia University, Nebraska.

 She has served in many capacities throughout her career teaching middle school PE, math, and science teacher, as well as teaching fourth, fifth, and sixth grades.
 She came to Immanuel in 2001 and served in the middle grades before taking time off to serve her family.
-She was called back in 2010 and has been working primarily with the first grade students and their families at Immanuel since that time.
+She was called back in 2010 and has been working primarily with the first-grade students and their families at Immanuel since that time.
 Beth has been nominated for the 2020 Distinguished Lutheran Early Childhood Teacher of the Year Award.

 Mrs. Christine Meyr graduated from Concordia University, Seward, Nebraska with a Bachelor of Science Degree in Elementary Education in 1992 and also holds a master’s degree in Elementary Education from the University of Missouri, St. Louis.